Keyboard shortcuts

 Tip: For simple fallback chains with adaptive routing (Thompson Sampling or EMA), use routing = "cascade" or routing = "thompson" in [llm] instead.
 See Adaptive Inference.

-Route tasks to different LLM providers based on content classification.
-Each task type maps to a provider chain with automatic fallback.
 Use a multi-provider setup to combine local and cloud models — for example, embeddings via Ollama and chat via Claude.
+Provider selection is controlled via default = true and embed = true markers.

 Configuration